Bose Einstein condensation on inhomogeneous amenable graphs: The secular equation

 is called the {\it secular equation} in the present paper.
 It allows to compute the Perron--Frobenius eigenvalue of $A_p$ in many cases of interest, including some infinite, density zero, additive perturbations of periodic graphs.\footnote{Compare the computations in Section \ref{sec:CombGraphs} with those in \cite{BCRSV} used to prove the existence of the hidden spectrum for the comb graph.}

-Now we specialize the matter to the case of interest.
-Namely, we treat the case of finite additive perturbations of a (essentially) periodic graph.
+Now we specialize the matter to the case of finite additive perturbations of a (essentially) periodic graph.
 In this case, $B,C,D$ are finite rank operators, with $D$ positivity preserving, and acting on a finite dimensional subspace of $\ell^{2}(X)$.
 Thus, $S(\l)$ is a finite dimensional matrix whenever it is defined.

 We observe that in principle, $\|A_p\|$ might not be an eigenvalue of $A_p$, even if it is always the maximum of $\s(A_p)$ (cf. the existence of generalized Perron--Frobenius eigenvectors, see \cite{Seneta}).
 However, if $\|A_p\| > \max\set{\|A\|,\|B\|}$, next result shows that $\|A_p\|$ is indeed an eigenvalue of $A_p$.